1981: a divided New Zealand

 John Minto, the national organiser for HART in 1981, became one of the public faces of the anti-tour movement and attracted special criticism from Muldoon and pro-tour supporters.
 The long batons used by riot police during the tour were nicknamed ‘Minto bars’.

-Several other organisations were prominent opponents of the tour, including CARE (Citizens Association for Racial Equality) and NAAC (National Anti-Apartheid Council).
+A number of other organisations gained prominence in their opposition to the tour, including CARE (Citizens Association for Racial Equality) and NAAC (National Anti-Apartheid Council).
 Many other organisations were based around local action.
-Co-ordinated action was a feature of the protest movement.
+The widespread organisation of opposition to the tour was a feature of the protest movement.

 SPIR (Society For The Protection Of Individual Rights) was one organisation that actively put forward an alternative view to that of the anti-tour movement.
 Men such as Ces Blazey, the NZRFU chairman, and Ron Don, the chairman of the Auckland Rugby Union and an NZRFU councillor, also gave the pro-tour movement a public face.
 Over the course of the tour these people and organisations became household names due to their exposure in the media.
 Some people wore their allegiances on their sleeve with badges that promoted their position on the tour.
 Heated debate and argument raged across the nation from dining room tables to smoko rooms as each side tried to make its point.

-Many of the protesters had grown up in the relatively prosperous 1950s and 1960s.
-Many were also rugby fans.
+Many of the protesters had grown up in the relatively prosperous years of the 1950s.
+Many of them were also rugby fans.
 Prosperity and peace had given them the freedom to challenge the old order.
 This generation had come to political consciousness marching against the Vietnam War, French nuclear testing and nuclear ship visits in the late 1960s and early 1970s.
 The anti-tour protest movement included many urban, educated professionals but also enjoyed strong union support.

 Historian Jock Phillips sees the tour as a clash between the ‘old and the new New Zealand’, which revealed itself in five main ways:

-Some people connected the plight of black South Africans with racism here.
-For generations New Zealand had prided itself on having the ‘finest race relations in the world’, but events during 1981 challenged this assertion.
+Some people related the plight of black South Africans with racism here.
+For generations New Zealand prided itself on having the ‘finest race relations in the world’, but events during 1981 challenged this assertion.
 The protesters specifically attacked racism, and Māori increasingly joined the protests.
-As they did so, they confronted non-Māori New Zealanders with a question: ‘If you campaign about race in South Africa, what about at home?’
-Looking back, John Minto thought that the tour’s greatest impact on New Zealand society was to stimulate debate about racism and the place of Māori in New Zealand.
+As they did so, they confronted non-Māori New Zealanders with the question: ‘If you campaign about race in South Africa, what about at home?’
+John Minto has recently stated that the tour’s greatest impact on New Zealand society was to stimulate debate about racism and the place of Māori in New Zealand.